madelson/MedallionOData/README.md

 	}
 }
 ```

+While the typical use-case for OData is to have the shape of the data known at compile time, it is sometimes helpful to be able to build services in a way that allows the schema to be dynamic.
+MedallionOData supports this use-case.
+See [this walkthrough](https://github.com/steaks/codeducky/blob/master/blogs/MedallionODataDynamicDataTables.md) for more details.

 ## Release notes
 - 1.5.0 adds support for .NET Core via .NET Standard 1.5.
 Dynamic ODataEntity queries are not supported in the .NET Standard build